Silicon Valley Community Foundation

 Success Rates

-While specific acceptance rates are not published, in 2025 SVCF awarded $2.4 million through Community Action Grants to 96 organizations, with an average grant of $21,000 (note: the foundation states the typical average is $30,000, suggesting variation by year).
+While specific acceptance rates are not published, in 2024 SVCF awarded $4.6 million through Community Action Grants to 115 organisations, with an average grant of approximately $40,000 (note: the foundation states the typical average is $30,000, suggesting variation by year).

 Reapplication Policy

-Yes, organizations can reapply.
-All organizations that meet eligibility criteria can apply, even if they received funding in the previous year.
+Yes, organisations can reapply.
+All organisations that meet eligibility criteria can apply, even if they received funding in the previous year.
 Previous applicants may use an import tool to carry over prior responses, streamlining the reapplication process.

 Application Success Factors